yuhsuan1203/TSC/writeup_template.md

 | 0.00	      			| Speed limit (50km/h)						|
 | 0.00				    | Speed limit (60km/h)      				|

-For the third image ...
+For the third image, the model is sure that this is a Right-of-way at the next intersection sign (probability of 0.943), and the image does contain a Right-of-way at the next intersection sign.
+The top five soft max probabilities were

 | Probability         	|     Prediction	        				|
 |:---------------------:|:-----------------------------------------:|